theriault/SuperdelegateJS/README.md

 ### Superdelegate event handlers

-You can also pass event handlers for the superdelegate element itself by omitting the dash and subdelegate name in the event map.
+You can also pass event handlers for the superdelegate itself by omitting the dash and subdelegate name in the event map.
 Inside these event handlers, `this` will point to the `data-super` element.
+If a subdelegate event calls `Event.stopDelegation` though, then the superdelegate event will not be called.

 Example:
 ```html